Indigenous rights: United Nations Mechanism

 Under UNDRIP, states are urged to cooperate with Indigenous peoples and consult in good faith to ensure their participation in decisions affecting them.
 The United Nations Permanent Forum on Indigenous Issues (UNPFII) and other mechanisms support implementation, monitoring, and advocacy.

 Indigenous peoples and their interests are represented in the United Nations primarily through the mechanisms of the Working Group on Indigenous Populations.
 In April 2000 the United Nations Commission on Human Rights adopted a resolution to establish the United Nations Permanent Forum on Indigenous Issues (PFII) as an advisory body to the Economic and Social Council with a mandate to review indigenous issues.

 In late December 2004, the United Nations General Assembly proclaimed 2005–2014 to be the Second International Decade of the World's Indigenous People.
 The main goal of the new decade will be to strengthen international cooperation around resolving the problems faced by indigenous peoples in areas such as culture, education, health, human rights, the environment, and social and economic development.

 In September 2007, after a process of preparations, discussions and negotiations stretching back to 1982, the General Assembly adopted the Declaration on the Rights of Indigenous Peoples.
 The non-binding declaration outlines the individual and collective rights of indigenous peoples, as well as their rights to identity, culture, language, employment, health, education and other issues.
 Four nations with significant indigenous populations voted against the declaration: the United States, Canada, New Zealand and Australia.
 All four have since then changed their vote in favour.
 Eleven nations abstained: Azerbaijan, Bangladesh, Bhutan, Burundi, Colombia, Georgia, Kenya, Nigeria, Russia, Samoa and Ukraine.
 Thirty-four nations did not vote, while the remaining 143 nations voted for it.

 ILO Convention No. 169

 ILO 169 is a convention of the International Labour Organization.
 Once ratified by a state, it is meant to work as a law protecting tribal people's rights.
 There are twenty-two physical survival and integrity, but also the preservation of their land, language and religion rights.
 The ILO represents indigenous rights as they are the organisation that enforced instruments the deal with indigenous rights exclusively.

-American States
+Organization of American States

 Since 1997, the nations of the Organization of American States have been discussing draft versions of a proposed American Declaration on the Rights of Indigenous Peoples.
 "The draft declaration is currently one of the most important processes underway with regard to indigenous rights in the Americas" as mentioned by the International Work Group for Indigenous Affairs.
 In 2016, the declaration was adopted by 35 member states by consensus while USA and Canada expressed general reservations.